nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is a CS student in NUS
-* has a need to manage a significant number of contacts
+* has a need to consolidate and manage deadlines for CS-coded module tasks
-* prefer desktop apps over other types
+* prefer desktop apps over other types of apps
+* prefers to use CLI over a GUI
 * can type fast
-* prefers typing to mouse interactions
+* prefers an all-keyboard workflow without needing to use a mouse
-* is reasonably comfortable using CLI apps

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app